 6 months into this pandemic, we’re finally able to address how some of these changes in our everyday lives have been affecting us when working from home.
 All of a sudden, the highly discussed, yet seemingly far away distance away “future of work” became our current reality.
 And, in an extremely short period of time, companies had to digitalize their entire organizations.
 At what cost?
 Well, at the cost of employees’ wellbeing.

+As we’re starting to settle into the technological parts of our new work-life, we are also starting to see the risks of such a radical shift.
 Microsoft’s work trend index report shows that burnout has been increasing during this pandemic and when ranking the top stress factors, number one is the lack of separation between work and life.

 The solution might be a little more complex than just copying and pasting how things were done pre-corona and throwing in some zoom calls here and there.
 We need to make sure that our employees have the equipment needed to be productive from home, and take into account that some employees might need an extra hand depending on their living situation.
 But then what?
 How do we make sure we’re maintaining a human-centric focus in an unstable time?